ErHaWeb/klaro_consent_manager/Documentation/Configuration/SiteSet/Index.rst

 the Site Set `erhaweb/klaro-consent-manager`.

-The Site Set is defined in `Configuration/Sets/KlaroConsentManager/config.yaml` and provides the TypoScript setup, TypoScript constants, and typed Site Settings from `Configuration/Sets/KlaroConsentManager/`.
+The Site Set is defined in `Configuration/Sets/KlaroConsentManager/config.yaml` and provides the :ref:`TypoScript setup <configuration-typoscript-setup>`, :ref:`TypoScript constants <configuration-typoscript-constants>`, and typed Site Settings from `Configuration/Sets/KlaroConsentManager/`.

 Backend path
 ============